yeeitschris/mls-facebook-script/README.md

 # mls-facebook-script
 Posts MLS listings to Facebook Marketplace.
-GMU CS 321-004, Spring 2022, project for group 5.
+Originally for GMU CS 321-004, Spring 2022, project for group 5.